willer/playwright-mcp/README.md

     - `startRef` (string): Exact source element reference from the page snapshot
     - `endElement` (string): Human-readable target element description used to obtain permission to interact with the element
     - `endRef` (string): Exact target element reference from the page snapshot
+    - `includeScreenshot` (boolean, optional): Include a screenshot after the interaction

 - **browser_type**
   - Description: Type text into editable element